dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

     8.2.
 Set the system reset polarity to active low.
     8.3.
 Enable usage of "Internal vref".
   9. On the "Extended FPGA options" choose the Internal termination impedance to be 50 omhs.
-  10. On the "IO Planning" page select fixed pinout as we want to connect the controller to the external RAM chip.
+  10. On the "IO Planning" page select fixed pin out as we want to connect the controller to the external RAM chip.
   11. On the "Pin selection" page, type the pin numbers, next click validate.
 Refer to the XDC constraints below for the actual pin values.
 The pin selection page does not fit on one page, and you have to scroll to get to all the pins.
-Becarefull when scrolling: scrolling when the mouse is above a pin selection drop down changes the pin!
+Be care full when scrolling: scrolling when the mouse is above a pin selection drop down changes the pin!
   12. On the "System signals" do not select anything.
   13. Verify that the summary report is similar to the screenshot.
   14. The last pages "simulation options:": accept, "pcb information": next, "design notes": generate.